 Interserve- who work in the Middle East, North Africa and parts of Asia, providing support to local Christians and building relationships with non-Christians.
 Partner: Matt & Andrea.

 Serving in Mission - an international organisation with more than 4,000 mission workers in more than 70 countries, serving among many diverse people groups in Africa, Asia, South America and Europe.

 UCCF: The Christian Unions - Working in partnership with local churches, Christian Unions are led by students and supported by UCCF Christian Union Staff Workers.
 They are non-denominational, welcoming students from different backgrounds, denominations and church traditions, and exist to give every student on campus an opportunity to hear about Jesus.
-Partner: Peter Harris
+Partner: Claire Dent

 Emmanuel Church directly supports Interserve, the Christian Institute and the York Road Project from their own giving.

 We also support financially the local Schools Christian Assembly Team now known as Engage, the Cross Cultural ministry (‘ACROSS’) and the York Road Project hostel for homeless people.
 These organisations all work in the Woking.

 We prayerfully support a good number of ex-members of our church who are doing Christian work across the UK and the world, including in particular Steve & Susan Clark working with YWAM in Australia, George Osborn an evangelist and Sid Williams working with disadvantaged teenage boys in Manchester.